Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators, Dirac cohomology and unitarizable supermodules

-Finally, we decompose the $\UE(\gg) \otimes \Weyl$-supermodule $\HH \otimes M(\odd)$ for some fixed unitarizable $\gg$-supermodule $\HH$ with respect to $\Dirac$.
-As $\HH$ is unitarizable, it is completely reducible under $\gg$ and $\even$ (Proposition \ref{CompletelyReducible}).
-Assume $\HH$ decomposes in a direct sum of unitarizable simple $\gg$-supermodule.
-Since $M(\odd)$ is also a unitarizable $\even$-module, it decomposes completely into unitarizable highest weight $\even$-modules, and we consider $\HH \otimes M(\odd)$ as a completely reducible unitarizable $\even$-module.
-It is well-known that the decomposition is a direct sum.
+We decompose the $\UE(\gg) \otimes \Weyl$-supermodule $\HH \otimes M(\odd)$, where $\HH$ is a fixed unitarizable simple $\gg$-supermodule, with respect to the Dirac operator $\Dirac$.
+Since $\HH$ is unitarizable and simple, it is completely reducible as both a $\gg$- and a $\even$-supermodule (see Proposition~\ref{CompletelyReducible}).
+Moreover, the oscillator module $M(\odd)$ is also unitarizable and completely reducible as a $\even$-module, decomposing into a direct sum of unitarizable highest weight constituents (see Remark~\ref{rmk::decompsoition_oscillator_module}).
+Consequently, $\HH \otimes M(\odd)$ is a completely reducible unitarizable $\even$-supermodule.

 On any simple $\gg$-constituent of $\HH$, the quadratic Casimir acts as a scalar multiple of the identity.
-Likewise, on any simple $\even$-constituent of $\HH \otimes M(\odd)$, the even quadratic Casimir acts as a scalar multiple by Dixmier's Theorem \cite[Proposition 2.6.8]{dixmier1996enveloping}.
-By Theorem \ref{prop::square_dirac}, we conclude that $\Dirac^{2}$ is a semisimple operator on $\HH \otimes M(\odd)$, and we decompose $\HH \otimes M(\odd)$ in eigenspaces $(\HH \otimes M(\odd))(c)$ of $\Dirac^{2}$ with eigenvalue $c$, \emph{i.e.},
+Similarly, on any simple $\even$-constituent of $\HH \otimes M(\odd)$, the even quadratic Casimir acts as a scalar by Dixmier’s Theorem \cite[Proposition 2.6.8]{dixmier1996enveloping}.
+By Theorem~\ref{thm::square_dirac}, it follows that $\Dirac^2$ is a semisimple operator on $\HH \otimes M(\odd)$, and we can decompose $\HH \otimes M(\odd)$ into eigenspaces $(\HH \otimes M(\odd))(c)$ corresponding to eigenvalue $c$, that is,